yoann-dufresne/Smiles2Monomers/README.md

 `ant compile`
 `ant create_jar`

-Now you sould find a binary file named s2m.jar in the build directory.
+Now you should find a binary file named s2m.jar in the build directory.
 The program is ready.

 ## How to use s2m